-HIPAA mandated the adoption of a unique identifier not only for patients, but also employers, health plans, and providers.
+HIPAA mandated the adoption of a unique identifier not only for patients, but also for employers, health plans, and providers.
 However, the debate over HIPAA’s release was focused on patient privacy.
 The Department of Health and Human Services (HHS) released a white paper, titled “Unique Identifiers for Individuals”, analyzing the benefits and drawbacks of NPIs.
 They recognized the “many benefits, including improved quality of care and reduced administrative costs.
-Being able to identify an individual uniquely is essential in both the delivery and administration of health care.”
-It seems like an essential part of an ironclad health infrastructure, “having multiple identifiers for the same individual within or across organizations prevents or inhibits timely access to integrated information.
+Being able to identify an individual unique is essential in both the delivery and administration of health care.”
+It seems like an essential part of ironclad health infrastructure, “having multiple identifiers for the same individual within or across organizations prevents or inhibits timely access to integrated information.
 Unique identifiers for individuals would facilitate ordering tests and reporting results; posting results, diagnoses, procedures, and observations to charts; updating, maintaining, and retrieving medical records…”

 The HHS proposed implementing NPIs is many different ways, namely with unique identifiers based on an SSN, identifiers not based on an SSN, and even non-universal identifiers.
 Not only did they list various proposed methods, they listed the benefits and drawbacks of each respective method.
 However, NPIs were met with opposition as many argued against it based on a singular issue: privacy.